Taxation of partnerships in Canada

 Payment of fees for limited partnerships

 It is not taxable in the country.
-Therefore, partners that are resident in Canada will need to pay local taxes.
+Therefore, partners that have a residence in Canada will need to pay local taxes.
 There are no requirements for the submission of audits and reporting on the partnership.

 Nuances of taxation for Canadian companies